A new campaign has been launched today to encourage applications to the role of school governors.

 Current serving governors who are applying for reappointment must also complete a standardised governor application form to be considered for re-nomination.

 - There are approximately 12,000 school governor vacancies to be filled across Northern Ireland.
 DE and EA are responsible for the appointment of 6748 school governors’ vacancies.
 Other Education stakeholders have responsibility to appoint the additional 5,300 (approximate) school governor vacancies.

 - The reconstitution of school governors involves retaining existing school governors and recruiting new governors.

 - Follow the Department of Education on Twitter @education_NI

 - Follow the Education Authority on Twitter @Ed_Authority

 - Media enquiries to the Department of Education Press Office Tel: 028 9127 9207.
 Out of office hours, contact the Duty Press Officer via pager number 0762 397 4383 and your call will be returned.

-- A promotional video on the role of a school governor can be viewed on ESaGS.tv website.
+- A promotional video on the role of a school governor can be viewed on EANI Website.

 - Appointment of a Non-Executive Member to the Department of Education 06 May 2022

 - McIlveen announces extra £7.6M for Engage II programme 26 March 2022